qmacro/qmacro.github.io/_posts/2020-04-05-initial-pi-configuration-via-ansible.markdown

 Of course, we're getting a "permission denied" issue because the remote Pis don't have the public key of the user of my current host (i.e. `~/.ssh/id_rsa.pub`) for public key based authentication, and we haven't supplied a password either (which for each of the freshly booted Pis, is 'raspberry' for the 'pi' user).

 A passwordless based remote access flow is ideal, so this is something we should address now.
 We need somehow to get my public key across to each of the Pis, in the right place i.e. in the remote user's `~/.ssh/authorized_keys` file.
-(If you've used public key based `ssh` access before, why not?)
+(If you've not used public key based `ssh` access before, why not?)

 There's a specific Ansible module for this - the [`authorized_key` module](https://docs.ansible.com/ansible/latest/modules/authorized_key_module.html), and we can use it in a short playbook like this, which we'll call `set_ssh_key.yml`: